Help center Build/Edit Workflows

 You can also set permissions based on a role in your organization or your workflow.

-For example, you can grant permission to the person who runs the workflow (the Workflow Runner) or to any email form field you add into your workflow such as “Employee email address” as shown below.
+For example, you can grant permission to the person who runs the workflow (the Workflow Runner) or to any email form field you add to your workflow such as “HR Manager” as shown below.

 Admins see everything